BlackCat1606/sch-Conquer/README.md

 One of the most crucial aspect of game development, the basic game logic testing covers testing from the most fundamental aspect of the game to the complex integration of the front-end android development and the back-end concurrency architecture.
 The various components of the game architecture were extracted into individual methods, and then tested with` JUnit`.
 The more important logic being tested are listed as follows:

 - **Testing Board Clearing Method**
-In Conquer, the generation of new randomised coloured dots to replace dots to be cleared have to fulfil the two main criteria; it has to be randomised and the dots to be cleared should follow a cascading logic such that the rows above dots to be cleared should “fall” and cascade accordingly.
-This test ensures the integrity of the main game logic as it helps to ensure that the newly replaced dots are indeed randomised as well as the fulfilling the cascading requirement.
+In Conquer, the generation of new randomised coloured `dot` to replace `dot` to be cleared have to fulfil the two main criteria; it has to be randomised and the `dot` to be cleared should follow a cascading logic such that the rows above `dot` to be cleared should “fall” and cascade accordingly.
+This test ensures the integrity of the main game logic as it helps to ensure that the newly replaced `dot` are indeed randomised as well as the fulfilling the cascading requirement.

 - **Testing Player Interaction**
 Player interaction plays a rudimentary role in Conquer’s game logic framework.
 Testing was first carried out in console level, to ensure that the player’s intended input matches and is accurately received and processed by the game logic.
 Once extensive console level tests were done, the next level of player interaction includes the physical testing of the actual multi gesture finger touch by the player.
 As the `SurfaceViewDot` class tracks the `x`,`y` coordinate of a finger press, it is important to ensure that the three states of finger press is accurately detected by the game logic.
 The three main states includes `TouchDown`, `TouchMoved`, `TouchUp`.
 These checks ensure that both the correctness and incorrectness of a player’s intended input is detected, to accurately determine a player’s move.